sap-tutorials/Tutorials/tutorials/private-link-aws/private-link-aws.md

 ### Bind application to service instance

-Upon the creation of a binding between a CF application and a private link service instance, SAP Private Link service creates a space-scoped [Cloud Foundry application security group](https://docs.cloudfoundry.org/concepts/asg.html) hat enables network access to the IP address associated with the private endpoint.
+Upon the creation of a binding between a CF application and a Private Link Service instance, SAP Private Link Service creates a space-scoped [Cloud Foundry application security group](https://docs.cloudfoundry.org/concepts/asg.html) hat enables network access to the IP address associated with the private endpoint.

 To bind the service instance to your application, you need to know the name of your application and your service instance (in this example `privatelink-test`).
 Then, execute the following command: